stanton26/AppDefense/labs/horizon-lab.md

 # Introduction

+We do have a working Horizon environment.
+You are using it to jump on the Workshop SDDC.
+This Horizon environement is running on our BU SDDC.
+In this Lab we will conect you Student SDDC vCenter to this existing Horizon environment to rollout Desktops.
+You can then see the new created pool.
+Hold in mind.
+Only one of the Students per SDDC can do this task.

 ## What is Horizon on VMware Cloud on AWS

 VMware Horizon® 7 for VMware Cloud™ on AWS delivers a seamlessly integrated hybrid cloud for virtual desktops and applications.
 It combines the enterprise capabilities of the VMware Software-Defined Data Center, delivered as a service